danielgtaylor/django-ccss/README.md

 -----------------------
 Installation of the django-ccss module is incredibly easy!

- 1. Download the source to your Django app as 'ccss'
+ 1. Download the source to your Django project as 'ccss'
  1. Add 'ccss' to your INSTALLED_APPS in settings.py
  1. Create CleverCSS templates in any template directory
      * By default you must put the files under the styles directory (see settings)